mathewgomas-alfred/mathewgomas.io/general_concepts/colors/profiling_and_callibration.rst

              - Troy Sobotka
    :license: GNU free documentation license 1.3 or later.

-.. index:: Color, Profiling, Callibration
+.. index:: Color, Profiling, Calibration
-.. _profiling_and_callibration:
+.. _profiling_and_calibration:

 ===========================
-Profiling and Callibration:
+Profiling and Calibration:
 ===========================

 So to make it simple, a color profile is just a file defining a set of colors inside a pure XYZ color cube.